-Frequently Asked Questions - Vermont Residents |
+Frequently Asked Questions for Vermont Residents |

 For Out-of-State Residents |

 Q: What is Vermont’s Act 39?
-A: Act 39 allows a capable, terminally ill, adult patient who is a Vermont resident to request and obtain a prescription for medication to be self-administered for the purpose of hastening the patient’s death.
+A: Act 39 allows a capable, terminally ill, adult patient to request and obtain a prescription for medication to be self-administered for the purpose of hastening the patient’s death.
 Participation by patients and doctors is entirely voluntary.
+For more on the requirements and process, see PCV's Guide to Medical Aid in Dying.
 Q: Do you have to be a Vermont resident?
-What qualifies as residency?
-A: Yes, you must a Vermont resident.
-The prescribing doctor is the person who must confirm that you are a Vermont resident.
-Factors to be considered may include whether you own or lease a residence in Vermont, whether you have a Vermont driver's license, whether you filed a tax return in Vermont and whether you are registered to vote in Vermont.
-Q: Does Act 39 allow physician assisted suicide or euthanasia?
-A: No. Under Act 39, the patient must be able to self-administer the medication.
-Medical aid in dying is not suicide.
-Suicide refers to the death of patients who otherwise have a choice to keep living, which Act 39 patients do not.
+A: You no longer have to be a Vermont resident to use medical aid in dying in Vermont.
+Non-residents should review this page for important information.
 Q: Are doctors required to participate?
 What if my doctor won’t help me?
 A: There are many doctors in Vermont who are assisting patients with medical aid in dying.
 However, doctors are not required to participate.
 Health care facilities may not prohibit their doctors from participating except in the case of federally funded institutions which are prohibited by federal regulation from participating.
 We recommend reading “How to Talk to Your Doctor.”
 Doctors are required under Vermont’s Act 39 and Vermont’s Patient Bill of Rights to discuss all the patient’s options so that the patient can make informed decisions.
-If your doctor does not |
+If your doctor does not want to discuss Act 39, ask for a referral to another doctor.
+You may have to be persistent.
+Patient Choices Vermont is working with various institutions to encourage them to set up internal referral systems.
+Many Vermont patients are served by Dartmouth Hitchcock Medical Center in New Hampshire.
+DHMC doctors who are licensed in Vermont CAN assist Vermont patients with medical aid in dying under Act 39 as long as all steps in the process occur physically in Vermont.
+For plain English guidance on Act 39 see PCV's Vermonter's Guide to Medical Aid in Dying and End-of-Life Decision Making |

 |